ui-schema/ui-schema/packages/docs/src/content/docs/widgets/Table.md

 import {widgets} from '@ui-schema/ds-material';
 import {Table} from '@ui-schema/ds-material/Widgets/Table';
 import {NumberRendererCell, StringRendererCell, TextRendererCell} from '@ui-schema/ds-material/Widgets/TextFieldCell';
+import {BoolRenderer} from '@ui-schema/ds-material/Widgets/OptionsBoolean';

 const CustomTable = ({widgets, ...props}) => {

-    // dynamic overwrite for all widgets, which need an special TableCell formatting
+    // dynamic overwrite for all widgets, which need a special TableCell formatting
     // you can also only enable specific widgets here const customWidgets = React.useMemo(() => ({
         ...widgets,